- SAP has proposed that HANA and S/4HANA has a simplified data model.

 SAP’s point is probably that they cleaned up the relationships, and having reviewed many previous SAP tables and modeled the tables in ERD diagrams, I can say that many of the tables and the relationships between the tables were indeed convoluted in their design.

-When software development happens, the idea is that all the tables are laid out ahead of time, but the reality is that often the tables are added in a way that is more holistic, and much of ECC was written before more advanced data modeling tools were available.
+When software development happens, the idea is that all the tables are laid out ahead of time.
+But the reality is that often the tables are added in a more holistic way, and much of ECC was written before more advanced data modeling tools were available.

 Fewer Indices and Aggregation Tables

-There are fewer database speeding mechanisms needed like aggregates and indices, but this is not the actual data model.
+There are fewer database speeding mechanisms needed, like aggregates and indices, but this is not the actual data model.
 SAP may be using a shorthand here that when they refer to the term “data model” they mean all of the tables used in the database.
 I think that could be a fair point.
-It is true that columnar databases tend to need fewer supporting tables.
+Columnar databases indeed tend to need fewer supporting tables.
 However, HANA still uses aggregates, although they call it something else.
-In fact, it is right on the SAP HANA website.
+It is right on the SAP HANA website.
 Aggregates are beneficial because they are precomputed combinations that are always reused.